lrspeiser/Cedar-Notebook/README.md

 └── logs/                   # Log files (gitignored)
 ```

-Separation of concerns – the backend lives in `notebook_core` and `notebook_server` and contains thousands of lines of code, whereas the UI layers (`notebook_tauri`, CLI and web UI) are intentionally small (often under a few hundred lines).
-This ensures that new interfaces can be added without touching business logic.
+Separation of concerns – the backend lives in `notebook_core` and `notebook_server` and contains thousands of lines of code, whereas the UI layer (Tauri desktop app) is intentionally thin, serving only as a native wrapper around the embedded web view.
+This ensures clean architecture and maintainability.

 ---